intelia-agility/mlspecialisation/usecase2/README.md

 - Deep Learning

-In the above SVD technology, the high-cardinal user and product features were decomposed into low-ranking matrices.
-This operation can also be interpreted as encoding the user and product features into low-ranking embeddings.
+In the above SVD technology, the high-cardinal user and product features were decomposed into low-rank matrices.
+This operation can also be interpreted as encoding the user and product features into low-rank embeddings.
 Thus, the embeddings can represent inherent similarities between users and products.
 Then we can use generic deep learning technology to learn the interaction between the user and the product.
-In our implementation, we use FastAI collab_learner, which is a Pytorch-based basic recommendation model.
+In our implementation, we use FastAI collab_learner, which is a Pytorch-based ready-to-use basic recommendation model.
 The model structure is as follows:

 <img src="./images/DNN.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

+The FastAI framework did the category encoding behind the scene.
+It converts the input user_id and product_id into one-hot-encoded arrays before it passes the input to the DNN model.
+The model learned an embedding for each of the user_id and product_id input.
+The defualt embedding size for product_id was 157, and 207 for user_id.
+Above the embedding layer, there is a single fully connected middle layer, and top layer.
+It uses sigmoid as the final activation function and uses batch_normal and RELU in the middle layer.
+Optionally, it can trun on dropout to control overfitting.

 When running on the notebook, the deep learning model achieved a scaled RMSE of 0.8624, which is significantly better than the XGB Regressor.